Robert Stewart, Duke of Albany: Homildon campaign and aftermath

 A Scottish cavalry force charges against English archers at the Battle of Homildon Hill in 1402.
 This Scottish defeat was a major event of Robert's third regency.

 The beginning of Robert's third regency was accompanied by renewed conflict between Scotland and England.
 Archibald, 4th Earl of Douglas, to whom Robert had delegated substantial control over Scottish foreign policy, provided the impetus for this conflict.
 Douglas supervised two Scottish attacks on northern England during the summer of 1402.
-The second attack met with disaster, as the Scottish army was destroyed at the Battle of Nesbit Moor.
+The second attack met with failure, as the Scottish army was defeated at the Battle of Nesbit Moor.

 A new Scottish invasion, organized with Robert's personal support, culminated at the Battle of Homildon Hill, fought in Northumberland on 14 September 1402.
 Robert's eldest son, Murdoch, led the Scottish army alongside the Earl of Douglas.
 The battle resulted in a serious Scottish defeat.
 English troops captured both Murdoch and Douglas at the end of the battle.

 The English victory at Homildon Hill left southern Scotland open to attack.
 Harry Hotspur, the son of the Earl of Northumberland, invaded Scotland with a large army in May 1403.
 Robert led a Scottish army south to confront Hotspur, who had besieged the tower house of Cocklaws, near Ormiston.
 Walter Bower reported that Robert overcame objections towards this campaign at a general council by delivering an impassioned speech in favor of battle.
 The impending confrontation between Scottish and English forces was averted when Hotspur, who had briefly joined his father's rebellion against Henry IV, was defeated and killed by the English king at the Battle of Shrewsbury.

 Despite the apparent Scottish victory in 1403, intermittent conflict between the two kingdoms continued for several years.
 Robert promoted the claims of Thomas Warde, an impostor claiming to be the deposed Richard II of England, and paid for Warde to maintain a court at Stirling Castle.
 This attempt at a dynastic challenge failed when the council of Charles VI of France refused to accept Warde's claims.
 Robert also received ambassadors from Owain Glyndŵr, who was leading a Welsh rebellion against Henry IV.
 A new phase of open warfare began in 1405, coincidental with the major rebellion of Richard Scrope, Archbishop of York, against Henry IV.
-James Douglas of Balvenie, the brother of the imprisoned Earl of Douglas, led a Scottish army to plunder the city of Berwick-upon-Tweed, while Scottish and English naval forces clashed in the Irish Sea.
+James Douglas of Balvenie, Robert's son-in-law and the brother of the imprisoned Earl of Douglas, led a Scottish army to plunder the city of Berwick-upon-Tweed, while Scottish and English naval forces clashed in the Irish Sea.